Skip to content

 If your income is approaching these thresholds, look at your investment income separately.
 Don’t assume it is covered by your main tax strategy.

 Superannuation is not treated the same as a US retirement account.
-The tax treatment depends on the type of fund and how much control you have over it.
+The tax treatment depends on the type of fund and the level of control you have over it.

-Retail and industry super funds are often treated as foreign employee benefit trusts.
+Retail and industry super funds are often treated as foreign employee benefit trusts for US tax purposes.
 In many cases:

 • Additional reporting, including Forms 3520 and 3520-A, may apply